Attack marketing: Disadvantages

 Many countries around the world are becoming more diverse and multi-cultural which makes it even harder to create a message that people find relatable, memorable as well as ensuring no one gets offended.
 As a result, this marketing strategy is constantly changing due to a shifts in cultural, social, economic, environmental and moral demands advertising agencies have to be on high alert for anything that could potentially be offensive.
 An example of this change is the use of movie stars endorsing popular cigarette brands in movies.
-This was a popular method of advertising with 88% of Walt Disney movies between 1999–2003 including smoking with the aim to endorse smoking as a societal norm.
+This was a popular method of advertising with 88% of Walt Disney movies between 1999 and 2003 including smoking with the aim to endorse smoking as a societal norm.
 This, however, is an unacceptable practice in 2016 with campaigns to have smoke-free movies being created around the world.
 One of the aims of attack marketing is to reach high volumes of consumers; if a campaign is not thought out and is considered offensive or derogatory, the result can be catastrophic to businesses.
 This is in part due to social media.
 In the past, if a campaign was considered a "fail", the public could only coordinate small boycotts in protest, but now social media campaigns can mobilize far more people, which can destroy a business' brand.